-September 14, 2020
+on September 14, 2020

 We are in the midst of an unusual predicament, and the future will be defined by how we embrace change within our present.
 There are some who say that life will never be the same again, whereas others choose to see the glass as half full.
 Perceptions differ, but the fact remains that changes are in order, one such being the education sector.

-One of the most effective ways to teach students online and mimic a classroom as much as possible is through an open source video and audio recording tool that allows you to record, stream instantly, and do a lot more.
-Many such recording tools are available on Amazon Business and schools, colleges and other educational institutes can purchase these tools and enable teachers to continue imparting education.
+One of the most effective ways to teach students online and mimic a classroom as much as possible is through an open-source video and audio recording tool that allows you to record, stream instantly, and do a lot more.
+Laptops are an essential gadget to sustain any form of virtual learning.
+It is estimated that only about 40% of women teachers have access to laptops.

 An event like COVID-19 is an inflection point for speedy innovation.
 While we have not seen anything truly innovative with virtual learning after the pandemic hit, it is one industry where companies will continue to invest.
 This pandemic has made us all realize the importance of disseminating knowledge across all sections of society and of how virtual learning can play a major role here.